Calais: 21st century – migration issues

 Since 1999 or earlier, an increasingly large number of illegal immigrants and asylum seekers started to arrive in the vicinity of Calais, living in the Calais jungle, the nickname given to a series of makeshift camps.
 The people lived there while attempting to enter the United Kingdom by stowing away on lorries, ferries, cars, or trains travelling through the Port of Calais or the Eurotunnel Calais Terminal, or while waiting for their French asylum claims to be processed.
-The people were a mix of asylum seekers and economic migrants from Darfur, Afghanistan, Syria, Iraq, Eritrea and other underdeveloped or conflict-stricken countries in Africa and Asia.
+The people were a mix of asylum seekers and economic migrants from Darfur, Afghanistan, Syria, Iraq, Eritrea and other underdeveloped or conflict-stricken regions in Africa and Asia.

 The Calais migrant crisis led to escalating tension between the UK and France in the summer of 2015.
 The UK blamed France for not doing enough to stop migrants from entering the Channel Tunnel or attempting to scale fences built along the border.
 The British Prime Minister David Cameron released a statement saying that illegal immigrants would be removed from the UK even if they reached the island.
 To discourage migrants and refugees from jumping on train shuttles at Calais, the UK government supplied fencing to be installed around the Eurotunnel complex, where the vehicles are loaded onto train shuttles in Calais.

 On 26 October 2016, French authorities announced that the camp had been cleared.
 By January 2017, 500–1,000 migrants, mostly unaccompanied minors, had returned and were living rough in Calais and there has been a presence ever since.